 If you want to visit Iceland undisturbed, this is the place to be.
-Perhaps the most spectacular landscape in this region is Látrabjarg, the towering 14 kilometers long and up to 441 meter high sea cliff which makes it the largest one in Europe.
+Perhaps the most spectacular landscape in this region is Látrabjarg, the towering 14 kilometers long and up to 441 meter high sea cliff which makes it the largest in Europe.
 From mid-May to mid-August, this awe-inspiring cliff is home to an astounding variety of birds from guillemots, snipes, razorbills to red-throated loons and, of course, lots and lots of puffins, which you can often get a close-up photograph of.
 Even if you are not an ornithologist wannabe, this sight won’t leave you disappointed.
 The quietness of the place and the fact that Látrabjarg is located at the tip of the Westfjords and constitutes the westernmost point of Europe conveys a feeling of complete isolation, only interrupted by the chirping of the birds.

-Since we are talking Westfjords, let us not forget to mention Vigur, a picturesque island of 45 hectares located half an hour from Ísafjörður by boat ride.
+Since we are talking Westfjords, let us not forget to mention Vigur, a tiny picturesque island located half an hour from Ísafjörður by boat ride.
 This is one of our all time favourites, which we have made sure to include on our four-day excursion to the Westfjords.
 Known for being home to the one and only windmill left standing in Iceland, Vigur is also a fantastic spot for bird watching as thousands of birds from eider ducks to black guillemots, arctic terns and puffins lay their nests across the island.
-Be careful not to step on an egg as you make your way from one end of the island to another and watch out for seals lazily sunbathing on the rocks offshore.
+Be careful not to step on an egg as you make your way from one end of the island to another.
+Oh and watch out for seals lazily sunbathing on the rocks offshore.

 Fun fact: the smallest post office in Europe is located on the island.
 Perfect timing to send a postcard to your loved ones.
 Perhaps the best part of the visit is the hospitality of its five inhabitants, a farmer and his family who will offer you the best homemade delicacies, from rhubarb crumbles to a mean happy marriage cake, all made with rhubarb cultivated on the island (what can we say, our love for adventures often competes with our love for food).